thunderbird/webext-experiments/NotificationBox/README.md

 Usage
 -----

-Add the NotificationBox Experiment to your add-on.
+Add the NotificationBox Experiment to your add-on as mentioned in the [repo README](../README.md#using-experiments-in-your-add-ons)
+.
 Your `manifest.json` needs an entry like this:

 ```
 "experiment_apis": {